dchodge/rsv_trans_model/README.txt

+RSV Transmission model

 # David Hodgson's RSV transmission model

 This is the c++ code is used to determine the cost-effectiveness of different intervention programmes agaisnt RSV infection in England.
 The model comprises three main parts:
 1) A code to calibrate the dynamic transmission model to RSV positive samples using a parallel tempering MCMC method
 2) Codes to evaluate the impact of the intervention prgorammes at preventing outcomes, including symptomatic infections, hospitalised cases, deaths, GP consultations, and bed days.
 3) A cost-effectiveness analysis to convert the outcomes averted into QALY loss and costs.

+## LICENSE
+Copyright (C) 2019  David Hodgson

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Installation
 A c++14 compliant complier is required